About UA IT

 Projects and Strategic Initiatives

-The VP also sponsors other collaborative initiatives around IT.
+The CIO sponsors various collaborative initiatives around IT.